-The School Committee recognizes that there may be conditions in the school system that are in need of improvement and that students should have some means by which their concerns may be effectively expressed, considered, and dealt with fairly.
-Such means, if well conceived and understood in advance, can do much to maintain harmonious relationships among the schools and the students and community.
+The School Committee recognizes that there may be conditions in the school system that need improvement and that students should have some means by which their concerns may be effectively expressed, considered, and dealt with fairly.
+Such means, if well-conceived and understood in advance, can do much to maintain harmonious relationships among the schools and the students and community.